viriat0/polis-whitepaper/EN_Polis_Cryptocurrency_Whitepaper.md

 - Limit the capability to vote for a select group.

 ### 1.4.
-Decentralized government system
+Decentralized governance system

-A Blockchain with a decentralized and self-financing government system seeks to empower the community to decide its own future.
+A Blockchain with a decentralized and self-financing governance system seeks to empower the community to decide its own future.
 This system allows anyone to make a proposal to the community and submit it to a vote by the master nodes to direct the future of the currency and projects.

 ## 2. Introducing Polis